tundish/turberfield-dialogue/turberfield/dialogue/doc/intro.rst

 to an audience, you'll use the Python packaging system to distribute and install your work.

-By the end of the creative process, you will need some familiarity with :ref:`packaging` techniques.
+By the end of the creative process, you will need some familiarity with packaging techniques.
 That's not usually a subject for beginners, so I wrote this `easy tutorial`_.
 If you revisit this topic from time to time, you should have learned what you need by the time your dialogue is ready to share.